Nest-Analytics/Cloud-DevOps-Exercises/week-07/README-Exercise-1.md

 docker images
 ```

-You should see `gameapp` with tag `local` in the list.
+You should see `tasklineapp` with tag `local` in the list.

 ---

 ### 4. Run the container

 ```
-docker run --rm --name my-game-app -p 3000:8080 gameapp:local
+docker run --rm --name my-taskline-app -p 3000:8080 tasklineapp:local
 ```

 Open your browser and go to: